 courses > physics 221-223 > Python

 To get started with Python, I suggest you first try out the examples in Appendix 1 of the book, then try the physics examples in section 2.2.
 A good way to see if you really understand what's going on would be to think of things you could do that would involve changing the programs in the book a little bit.
-It's not necessary to type in every line of every program if you don't want to; the book's web page has a file you can download that contains all the programs in the book -- click on the link that says "code listings."
+It's not necessary to type in every line of every program if you don't want to; you can cut and paste from the html version of the book.

 Getting Python Running